joncheng-dev/galactic-age-calc/README.md

 ## Description

 This is my week 5 individual project for Epicodus.
-The focus of the project is using classes introduced in JavaScript ES6 as well as using Jest to show ability in Test Driven Development (TDD) with 100% coverage.
+I use modern development environments -- managing dependencies with node packaging manager, and webpack to lint, bundle, and process code.
+Focused in this project is the use of classes introduced in JavaScript ES6 as well as using Jest to practice Test Driven Development (TDD) with 100% coverage.
+I use methods to update properties of instances of classes.
+Also focused on is separation of concerns: e.g. utility functions grouped together; classes and their methods grouped together in their own files.

 ## Setup/Installation Requirements